-We started our life together as we meant to go on: we got married on a beach in the Greek Island of Zakynthos.
+We started our married life together as we meant to go on: on a beach in the Greek Island of Zakynthos.

 During that time we explored much of Mexico.
 Every long weekend and school break we were on a bus, plane or in the minivan heading to some new corner of the country.
 When everyone else flew home to see family, we found a new spot to explore.
 We told our family in Canada that if they wanted to see us, they needed to come to Mexico!

 Teaching overseas has its challenges but overall the experience was amazing!
 We made some wonderful friends, learned about an incredible culture and got to see so much of a truly beautiful country.
 In addition, we really feel it was an excellent teaching experience.
 We returned to Canada with a changed perspective and fresh ideas that we were able to use in the Canadian classroom.

 What we weren’t prepared for was how much harder it would be to return home than leaving in the first place!
 Everything was the same but we were different.
 We no longer had the same outlook.
 The things we used to enjoy didn’t hold the same interest.
 We had seen different ways to do things and found ourselves annoyed by everyday tasks.
 Conversations were harder as we were constantly trying to not say “In Mexico….” and bore everyone.